-The INVEST flagship continues to grow.
-During the spring and early summer, several job positions have opened up for sociology researchers.
+The INVEST flagship research centre continues to grow.
+During the spring, early summer and autumn several job positions have opened up for sociology researchers.

-In May and June, vacancies include 3–6 fixed-term senior researcher positions.
-These are available for four years during which researchers can work on their own research for at least half of the time.
+At the moment, vacancies include 3–7 fixed-term senior researcher positions.
+These are available for three years during which researchers can work on their own research for at least half of the time.

 – Contracts this long are rarely available in the early stages of an independent research career.
 These positions also include time reserved for working on one’s own research plan, alongside the project research itself.
 We want to combine the benefits of high-quality project cooperation with the opportunity to carry out one’s own research plan over a relatively long period of time, explains Jani Erola, Director of the INVEST Research Flagship Center.